scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Modification of the Path Header

-It is possible for an on-path adversary to modify the SCION path header of a packet, and replace one or more path segments or parts of segments with different segments.
-The only restriction is that the path after the adversary needs to include authorized segments, as the packet would be simply dropped at some point otherwise.
+It is possible for an on-path adversary to modify the SCION path header of a packet, and replace (parts of) path segments with different segments.
+The only restriction is that the path after the adversary needs to include authorized segments, as otherwise the packet would be simply dropped at some point.
 But the already traversed portion of the current segment and past segments can be modified by the adversary in a completely arbitrary manner (for instance, deleting and adding valid and invalid hop fields).

-On replies by the destination, the adversary can transparently revert the changes to the path header.
+On replies by the destination, the adversary can transparently revert the changes to the path header again.
 For instance, if an adversary M is an intermediate AS on the path of a packet from A to B, then M can replace the packet’s past path (leading up to, but not including M).
 The new path may not be a valid end-to-end path.
 However, when B reverses the path and sends a reply packet, that packet would go via M, which can then transparently change the invalid path back to the valid path to A.

 The destination endpoint may only discover such path header modifications if some kind of packet integrity protection is in place.
 In this case, the receiving endpoint verifies that a packet, including its path, is the same as the one sent by the source endpoint.
 However, SCION currently does not provide this type of protection.